 Guide to Genealogical Writing, How to Write and Publish Your Family History by Penelope L. Stratton and Henry B. Hoff is my desktop companion for preparing manuscripts and research articles.
 Extensive examples and practical charts help illustrate the clear and direct process outlined by Stratton and Hoff for moving a genealogical research project from research to written article.
 Anyone interested in writing for professional genealogy publications will find outstanding advice in this text.
 (New England Historic Genealogical Society, 2014).
 Available at the NEHGS Bookstore and Amazon.

-Thank you for supporting The Family Curator by shopping with affiliate links on this site.
+Thank you for supporting The Family Curator by shopping with the affiliate links on this site.
 See my full Disclosure Policy for more information.